AngjelSpasovski/projects-hub/docs/tasks/NEW_PROJECTS_BACKLOG.md

 6. [x] Client Panel migration: larger workflow migration with list, detail, create, edit, delete, safe demo auth replacement, and full state handling.
 7. [x] Chat App: static-safe local demo first, with Firebase or Socket.io deferred behind a future adapter.

-## Scope Before Build
+## Deferred Ideas

-- [ ] Find the Word: define behavior that is clearly different from Hang Man before implementation.
+- [x] Find the Word: deferred for the current release because it is too close to Hang Man unless a clearly different mechanic is defined.
-- [ ] Square Cards: build only if it demonstrates a reusable playground beyond the existing shared card UI.
+- [x] Square Cards: deferred for the current release because it must demonstrate more than the existing shared card UI.
-- [ ] Recipe Book variant: do not create a second project unless its scope is meaningfully different from the migrated Recipe Book.
+- [x] Recipe Book variant: deferred for the current release because the migrated Recipe Book already covers the core workflow.

 ## Batch 1: Core Portfolio Apps